QuartermindGames/ape/README.md

 > This game engine is still in a highly experimental and work-in-progress state!
 > Expect things to break, or be unfinished.

-ApeTech is an acronym for *"Another Portal Engine"*; meaning it uses a [portal-based renderer](https://en.wikipedia.org/wiki/Portal_rendering) in the same vein as some other engines, such as Red Faction, in which areas of the world are split into sectors (or rooms) which are then joined together by a portal plane, which is used to determine visibility.
+*Ape* is an acronym for *"Another Portal Engine"*; meaning it uses a [portal-based renderer](https://en.wikipedia.org/wiki/Portal_rendering) in the same vein as some other engines, such as Red Faction, in which areas of the world are split into sectors (or rooms) which are then joined together by a portal plane, which is used to determine visibility.

-What makes ApeTech a little different in this regard is that it's attempting to go a step further with this, aiming to replicate something similar to what 3D Realms' Prey from 1998 was attempting to do; joining rooms don't necessarily have to be connected physically but can be travelled between via portals that can be added and moved around dynamically.
+What makes ApeTech a little different in this regard is that aiming to replicate something similar to what 3D Realms' Prey from 1998 was attempting to do; joining rooms don't necessarily have to be connected physically but can be travelled between via portals that can be added and moved around dynamically, and the world is structured into a hierarchy.

 It's available here with absolutely no support whatsoever.
 Additionally, it is not intended as anything close to a professional grade engine but instead just something that's easy to throw things at and modify.
 It's being developed primarily for **fun**.

-Some semblance of documentation can be found [here](docs).
+Some semblance of documentation can be found [here](docs) and a guide on contributing is [here](CONTRIBUTING.md).

 ## Features